What is the main source of law authorising this entity form?

 Is the entity subject to any statutory (external) auditor obligations?

-Yes.
-The annual financial statement must be made by a public accountant at the Board of Directors´ request and audited by an external auditor.
+Yes, the annual financial statement must be prepared by a public accountant at the Board of Directors’ request and be audited by an external auditor.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?